 Penalties for Misclassifying Independent Contractors

 Penalties for not complying with federal laws can be costly.
 The IRS is very sensitive to contractor-employee misclassifications and will search for those occurrences when conducting audits.
-If the IRS discovers you misclassified any employees as contractors, the contractors are automatically reclassified, and you may owe back payroll taxes (15.3% for Social Security and Medicare (FICA) and possibly 20% for income taxes), penalties of $1,000 per misclassified worker, and a year in prison.
+If the IRS discovers you misclassified any employees as contractors, the contractors are automatically reclassified and you may owe back payroll taxes (15.3% for Social Security and Medicare (FICA) and possibly 20% for income taxes) and penalties of $1,000 per misclassified worker; you’ll also be subject to paying the misclassified worker back overtime pay, if applicable.
+We should note that you could also get a year in prison.

 New Hire Reporting for Independent Contractors

-Federal law doesn’t require new contractor reporting, but some states do.
-These states match the reports up against their child support records to locate parents, establish a child support order, or enforce an existing order.
-The states that require businesses report independent contractors are California, Connecticut, Delaware, Iowa, Maine, Massachusetts, Minnesota, Michigan, Nebraska, New Hampshire, New Jersey, Ohio, South Carolina, Tennessee, Texas, and West Virginia.
+Federal law doesn’t require new hire reporting for contractors, but some states do.
+These states match the reports against their child support records to locate parents, establish a child support order, or enforce an existing order.
 All laws differ, so it’s best to check your state’s website for specifics.

 Federal Laws on Paying Independent Contractors

-The IRS requires you to collect your contractors’ identifying information, like name, Social Security number, and address—usually on Form W-9—at the time of hire so you can file the 1099 tax form at year-end with ease.
-The 1099 reports all contractor earnings for the year.
+The IRS requires you to collect your contractors’ identifying information, like name, SSN or TIN, and address (usually on Form W-9), at the time of hire so you can file the 1099 tax form at year-end with ease.
+1099 reports all contractor earnings for the year.
 You’ll send a copy to each contractor, the IRS, and your state tax agency.
 This ensures the tax agencies are aware of who should be paying their own taxes.

-Hiring independent contractors requires analyzing the work you need to be completed so that you can determine the best professional for the job.
+Hiring independent contractors requires analyzing the work you need to be completed so you can determine the best professional for the job.
 You’ll spend time researching different options and strive to choose the best one based on cost, ability, and ease of use.
-Understanding federal laws is also important so that you avoid penalties and taxes.
+Understanding federal and state laws is also important so you avoid penalties and taxes.